Development of a rational route for vehicles. Calculation of logistics costs for transport

 • ensuring the implementation of the transportation process;

-• security maintenance and current repair of rolling stock;
+• security Maintenance and current repairs of rolling stock;

-• provision of railway transport services, storage facilities, rental of rolling stock.
+• provision of railway transport services, warehousing, rental of rolling stock.

-In accordance with the Civil Code of the Russian Federation, all the property of the Division belongs to Federal property and belongs to it on the basis of economic management rights.
-Exercising this right, the Branch owns, uses and disposes of the specified property for the implementation of the above goals and objectives.
-The property is shown in a separate balance sheet.
+In accordance with the Civil Code of the Russian Federation, all property of the Branch is federal property and belongs to it on the basis of economic management rights.
+Exercising this right, the Branch owns, uses and disposes of the specified property to achieve the above goals and objectives.
+The property is reflected in a separate balance sheet.

 Financing is carried out within the limits of funds approved by the head of the Department.

-The Department is managed in accordance with the legislation of the Russian Federation, orders, instructions, other regulations of the Russian Federation, the Ministry of Railways.
+Management of the Branch is carried out in accordance with the legislation of the Russian Federation, orders, instructions, other regulations of the Russian Federation, the Ministry of Railways.

-The management is carried out by the head of the Department, acting on the principle of one-man management, appointed and dismissed by the head of the road.
+Management is carried out by the head of the Department, acting on the principle of unity of command, appointed and dismissed by the head of the road.

-Railway transport and its core Russian Railways JSC is one of the most important basic sectors of the economy.
-It plays a key role in meeting the transportation needs of the population and in the movement of products. economic activity enterprises.
-Given the vast Russian spaces, railways are the guarantor of the country's economic and social development, economic reforms, strengthening of the administrative and political integrity, and the normal functioning of Russia's complex economic complex.
-Railway transport is the most important tool for the rational development and deployment of production forces, optimization of economic ties, and the involvement of new sources of fuel and raw materials into industrial circulation.
+Railway transport and its core, JSC Russian Railways, is one of the most important basic sectors of the economy.
+It plays a key role in meeting the transport needs of the population and in the movement of products economic activity enterprises.
+Given the vast Russian expanses, railways are a guarantor of economic and social development country, carrying out economic reforms, strengthening administrative and political integrity, and the normal functioning of the complex economic complex of Russia.
+Railroad transport is the most important tool for the rational development and deployment of production forces, the optimization of economic relations, and the involvement of new sources of fuel and raw materials into industrial circulation.

-It defines the main features of the formation of the Russian transport market, namely, the predominance of rail transportation in the total freight turnover in all sectors of the economy (84%) and the monopoly position in the market of Russian Railways JSC, which provides services for the transportation of goods to commercial basis.
-Industrial enterpriseshaving their own railway infrastructure and rolling stock, in most cases transport bulk cargo over short distances, which is reflected in the low rates of their cargo turnover.
+It determines the main features of the formation of the Russian transport market, namely the predominance of railway transportation in the total freight turnover in all sectors of the economy (84%) and the monopoly position in the market of Russian Railways OJSC, which provides freight transportation services on on a commercial basis.
+Industrial enterprises Having their own railway infrastructure and rolling stock, in most cases they transport bulk cargo over short distances, which is reflected in the low indicators of their cargo turnover.

-In the structure of export transportation by rail, oil and cargo prevailed (31%), transshipments of coal accounted for 19%, ferrous metals - 12%.
-The transportation of goods of the “other” nomenclature was also significant, the share in the total volume of transportation was 9% (this group of goods is largely represented by non-ferrous metals, scrap ferrous and non-ferrous metals, oil shale, sulfur and other chemical goods).
+In the structure of export transportation by rail, oil cargo predominated (31%), coal transhipment amounted to 19%, ferrous metals - 12%.
+The transportation of goods classified as “other” was also significant, the share in total volumes transportation amounted to 9% (this group of cargo is largely represented by non-ferrous metals, scrap of ferrous and non-ferrous metals, oil shale, sulfur and other chemical cargo).

-Dynamics of freight turnover by types of public transport for 2012-2014. is presented in table 2.
+Dynamics of freight turnover by types of public transport for 2012-2014. presented in Table 2.

-Table 2 - Dynamics of freight turnover by types of public transport for 2012-2014
+Table 2 - Dynamics of freight turnover by type of public transport for 2012-2014

 Types of transport